Frozenfire92/Untitled-Website-Engine/README.md

 - run the build script via `npm run build`

 ## Documentation
-Read a further details of this project and its usage in the [docs/](docs/README.md)
+Read further details of this project and its usage in the [docs/](docs/README.md)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.